-Federal criminal charges bring serious consequences.
-The federal government has vast resources to investigate, prosecute, and convict individuals accused of breaking federal laws.
-Unlike state charges, federal cases move swiftly, and prosecutors aggressively pursue convictions with the full force of agencies like the FBI, DEA, and IRS.
-Without strong legal representation from a Frisco federal criminal defense attorney, a conviction could mean years in federal prison, steep fines, and lasting damage to your future.
+Unlike state charges, federal criminal cases move swiftly, and United States Attorneys aggressively pursue convictions with the full force of agencies like the FBI, DEA, and IRS.
+Without strong legal representation from a criminal defense attorney, a conviction could mean years in federal prison, steep fines, and lasting damage to your future.

 Whalen Law Offices understands the fear and uncertainty that come with federal charges.
 If you or a loved one is under investigation or has been indicted, time is not on your side.
-The experienced defense attorneys at our firm will fight to protect your rights, challenge the prosecution’s case, and work toward the best possible outcome.
-Whether you’re accused of a white-collar crime, a drug offense, or another federal violation, our legal team is ready to stand by your side.
+The highly experienced criminal defense lawyer and trial attorneys at our firm will fight to protect your rights, challenge the prosecution’s case, and work toward the best possible outcome.
+Our legal team is prepared to support you, regardless of whether you face accusations of a white-collar crime, a drug offense, or another federal violation.

 Table of Contents